 The members of Witness to Innocence are fighting the death penalty year-round.
-We travel the country and the world to share our first hand stories of the horror of a death sentence and of life on death row.
+We share our first hand stories of the horror of a death sentence and of life on death row.
 Although we were each innocent of the the crimes for which we were nearly killed, we are firmly against the death penalty for anyone.
 Aside from the moral and ethical issues inherent in state sanctioned killing, the death penalty does not deter crime, its application is riddled with racial and economic bias, and the methods of execution, often botched, are torturous.

 We work hard to change the minds of pro-death penalty legislators.
 In the past 15 years, our testimony has been pivotal in every state that has abolished the death penalty.

 World Day Against the Death Penalty is a day to call for abolition in all nations.
 For us, as death row survivors, it is also a day to remember our many friends who have been executed and to redouble our efforts in their memories.